kantharidis/FundaAssignment/README.md

   references that are declared but unused, so an unwanted `ProjectReference` would stay invisible to reflection until somebody wrote code against it.
-- **The wire contracts model 3 of roughly 110 fields.** System.Text.Json skips the rest without materialising them, so parsing cost scales with what we model - and none of the feed's awkward corners (`/Date(...)/` timestamps, `Soort-aanbod`, HTML inside the price fields) needs handling at all.
+- **The wire contracts model 3 of roughly 110 fields.** System.Text.Json skips the rest without materializing them, so parsing cost scales with what we model - and none of the feed's awkward corners (`/Date(...)/` timestamps, `Soort-aanbod`, HTML inside the price fields) needs handling at all.
 - **Mapping is hand-written.** There are exactly two mapping seams, and they are the code most